Black lawmakers slam Rauner for bragging about helping black businesses

 “We lived through a historic budget impasse that created so much havoc and so much devastation across the board,” Sen. Toi Hutchinson said.

-On the campaign trail, Rauner highlighted his work to provide African Americans businesses with more opportunities.
+On the campaign trail, Rauner highlighted his work to provide African-American businesses with more opportunities.

 He pointed to three executive orders.